Course Info

 Piazza

-I will use Piazza as the online discussion forum for the course.
-If you have any general questions about the projects, lectures, textbook, or other course material, the most effective way to get them resolved is by posting them on Piazza.
-You can expect your questions to be answered by the course staff or one of your classmates.
-Remember that you can post anonymously, but you are anonymous only to your classmates and not to the course staff.
+We will use Piazza as the Q&A platform for the course.
+If you have any general questions about the assignments, exams, or the lecture material, the most effective way to get them answered is by posting them on Piazza.
+You can expect your questions to be answered by the course staff or your peers.

 Gradescope

-I will use Gradescope to grade your projects and exams.
+We will use Gradescope to grade your programming assignments and exams.

 Programming Environment